 To navigate this tool inside HubSpot, go to Marketing > Planning and Strategy > Campaigns.
 There, you can track all your campaigns and campaigns assets.

-Want to learn more about HubSpot and master your Content Strategy inside the platform?
+Want to learn more about HubSpot SEO and master your Content Strategy inside the platform?